 Are you on a crumbling precipice or are you safe in the hands of an infinitely loving Father?

 Most of us have opinions.
 Probably most of us feel we’re going to heaven or else we’re just going to drop into a hole and rot away when we die.
 Some of us believe we will be spirits wandering the earth perhaps as ghosts or angels until we are at peace with going to our eternal destiny.

-We may visit graves of loved ones who passed on–a parent, or perhaps a sibling, child, relative or friend.
+Did you ever visit a grave of loved one–a parent, or perhaps a sibling, child, relative or friend?
 We may bring flowers and speak as though they hear us.
-We may wonder where they are or whether we will ever see them again.
+Did you wonder where they were or whether you will ever see them again?

-Could a loving God hate or send someone to hell?
+Could a loving God ever send someone to hell?